threefoldtecharchive/tfgrid_dashboard/docs/selenium.md

 # Selenium

-Install the recommended version of the pip package listed below for a stable run, or you can just use "pip install -r requirements.txt" in selenium directory.
+Install the recommended version of the pip package listed below for a stable run, or you can just use "pip install -r requirements.txt" in frontend_selenium directory.

 Prerequisites | version |
 --- | --- |